We get it…it’s SO frustrating.

 Basically, you can’t look directly down at the panel – the dents will be washed out, and you won’t be able to see very many of them.

-When you look at the dent head-on and take a photo of it, you can’t get an idea for its true size.
+When you look at the dent head-on and take a photo of it, you can’t get an idea of its true size.

 You have to be looking perpendicular to the panel: